 Reinforcement of the Rule of Law Oversight in the European Union: Key Options

-Werner Schröder (ed.), Strengthening the Rule of Law in Europe: From a Common Concept to Mechanisms of Implementation, Hart Publishing, Oxford, 2015, Forthcoming
+Werner Schröder (ed.), Strengthening the Rule of Law in Europe: From Common Concept to Mechanisms of Implementation, Hart Publishing, Oxford, 2016, pp. 173-196.

 Date Written: August 6, 2015